mtgjson/mtgjson-website/docs/data-models/card-deck/README.md

 > - **Introduced:** `v4.0.0`

 > ### originalReleaseDate
-> Release date in [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format for the card.
+> Release date in [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format for a promotional card printed outside of a cycle window, such as Friday Night Magic and Secret Lair Drop promotions.
 >
 > - **Type:** `string`
 > - **Introduced:** `v5.1.0`